akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/index.md

 # Akka Distributed Workers with Scala Guide

 Akka is a toolkit and runtime for building highly concurrent, distributed, and fault-tolerant event-driven applications on the JVM.
 Akka can be used with both Java and Scala.

-This guide introduces Akka by describing the Scala version of the Hello World example.
+This guide introduces Akka clusters by describing the Scala version of a distributed workers example.
 If you prefer to use Akka with Java, switch to the [Akka Distributed Workers with Java guide](http://developer.lightbend.com/guides/akka-quickstart-java/).

-This guide demonstrates more advanced usage of Akka and requires familiarity with Actors.
+The guide contains advanced usage of Akka and requires familiarity with Akka and Actors.
 If you have no previous experience with Actors you should start with [Akka Quickstart with Scala](http://developer.lightbend.com/guides/akka-quickstart-scala/) which goes through the basics.

-Within 30 minutes, you should be able to download and run the example and use this guide to understand how the example is constructed.
-This will get you started building distributed systems with Akka.
+## Example overview

+To be reactive, distributed applications must deal gracefully with temporary and prolonged outages as well as have the ability to scale up and down to make the best use of resources.
+Akka clustering provides these capabilities so that you don't have to implement them yourself.
+The distributed workers example demonstrates the following Akka clustering capabilities (this is just a slightly reworded version of the more technical bulleted list below that explains the app requirements):

+ * elastic addition and removal of the front-end actors that accept client requests
+ * elastic addition and removal of the back-end actors that perform the work distribution of actors across different nodes
+ * how jobs are re-tried in the face of failures

+But before we dive into how the example accomplishes these goals, download the example and try it out!

+The design is based on Derek Wyatt's blog post [Balancing Workload Across Nodes with Akka 2](http://letitcrash.com/post/29044669086/balancing-workload-across-nodes-with-akka-2) from 2009, which is a bit old, but still a good description of the advantages of letting the workers pull work from the master instead of pushing work to the workers.

 ## Downloading the example